mad-lab/transit/src/pytransit/doc/source/method_pathway_enrichment.rst

 in the Transit data directory should still work, because they just encode pathways names for all terms/ids.)

-At present, pathway enrichment analysis is only implemented as a command-line function, and is not available in the Transit GUI.
+At present, pathway enrichment analysis is only implemented as a command-line function, and is not available in the Transit GUI (for Transit1).

 Usage